cstarrett/cstarrett.github.io/_posts/2022-06-28-standing-our-ground.md

 Standing our ground is an important part of creating the tension that activates the creative force.
 But we have to be clear about *why* we're standing our ground.
 Is it for insight and innovation to serve the well-being of all, or is it because we want to "win" or don't want to be seen as weak.

-Because part of allowing conflict the do its work, is knowing when to let go of our old worldview, and step forward to embrace the new.
+Because part of allowing conflict to do its work, is knowing when to let go of our old worldview, and step forward to embrace the new.